MVP-Team/Project-Aether/README.md

 Then an installation will start in order to run the voice recognition and finally you can start the console programm.

 ### Step 4
-In order to use the UI you need to type in the commands:
+In order to use the UI you need to type in these commands:

 ```bash